dashingsoft/pyarmor/docs/tutorial/advanced.rst

 .. note::

-   This only works for execute the obfusated scripts by Python interpreter directly.
+   This only works for execute the obfuscated scripts by Python interpreter directly.
 If :option:`--pack` is used, the script is loaded by `PyInstaller`_ loader, it may not work as expected.

 Filter mix string
 =================